bpholden/lickRemoteObserving/README.md

-- **Configure Local VNC Viewer Software:** This is where one sets `vncviewer` with the path and executable for the local VNC viewer client (we recommend TigerVNC as the most compatible with our system).
+- **Configure Local VNC Viewer Software:** This is where one sets `vncviewer` with the path and executable for the local VNC viewer client (for Linux we recommend TigerVNC as the most compatible with our system).
 Some VNC viewers (such as the built in macOS one) may need a prefix such as `vnc://` which can be set via the `vncprefix` value.
 Options which should be passed to the vncviewer application are set in the `vncargs` value (defaults should be good for Tiger VNC).
 This goes in the file ``` local_config.yaml```

-    - **Important:** Make sure you have configured your client **not** to resize the sessions (see the note about TigerVNC above).
+    - **Important:** IF and ONLY IF you are using TirgerVNC, make sure you have configured your client **not** to resize the sessions (see the note above).
     - **On Linux:** (optional) Save VNC session password (not available on macOS):
         - NOTE: This is for the final password prompt for each VNC window.
         - Run the `vncpasswd` command line utility and note where it saves the VNC password file.